Polk County to be reviewed May 20 for reopening

 “We know you are working hard to address the challenges your county faces,” Brown said.
 “I have directed the Oregon Health Authority to provide additional support to your efforts to identify and contain COVID-19 in your county.”

+As of Monday at 8 a.m., Polk County, had 93 cases, two of which are presumptive — which means that an individual has to be experiencing two or more symptoms, but are awaiting testing — nine deaths, and three hospitalizations.

-Brown held an hour-long press briefing Thursday morning with Oregon Health Authority Director Patrick Allen and Dr. Dean Sidelinger, the state's epidemiologist.
+Brown held a press briefing Thursday with Oregon Health Authority Director Patrick Allen and Dr. Dean Sidelinger, the state’s epidemiologist.

 “As businesses closed their doors to protect their employees and their customers, so many Oregonians have lost their jobs and have lost income,” Brown said.
 “This has been extraordinarily difficult for all of us, but it is saving lives.”